wiktor-szp/home-lab-windows-server/README.md

 A hands-on home lab focused on building practical skills for **IT Helpdesk / IT Support / Junior IT Administration** roles.

-The project documents my learning process through real configuration tasks, troubleshooting scenarios, Active Directory administration and Windows client/server management.
+The project documents my learning process through real configuration tasks, Active Directory administration and Windows client/server management.

 ---